ozayn/personal-portfolio/LOCAL_SETUP.md

 - Kill existing processes: `pkill -f "tsx server/index.ts"`
 - Or change port in `server/index.ts`

-**4. Authentication Errors**
+**4. Authentication Errors (401)**
-- Authentication is disabled for local development
-- These errors are normal and can be ignored locally
+- Portfolio is public - no authentication required
+- System returns `null` for unauthenticated users
+- This is expected behavior, not an error

+**5. OpenAI API Errors (429)**
+- This is expected when quota is exceeded
+- System automatically falls back to keyword search
+- Not a breaking error - portfolio still functions

 ### Server Binding Issues
 If you get "ENOTSUP" errors: